smartcontractkit/documentation/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/smartcontractkit/documentation/main/public/chainlink-docs.svg" style="background: white; padding: 8px;" alt="Chainlink Docs logo" width="400"></p>

-Welcome to Chainlink developer documentation repository.
-This repository is the source for developer documentation on [docs.chain.link](https://docs.chain.link/), which is a resource for smart contract developers and node operators building decentralized applications on several networks.

-This documentation is open source.
-If you want to contribute tutorials or improvements, see the [Contributing](https://github.com/smartcontractkit/documentation/blob/main/CONTRIBUTING.md) guide.

 > [!NOTE]
 > The code samples in this documentation are examples for using Chainlink products and services and are provided to help you understand how to
 > interact with Chainlink's systems and services so that you can integrate them into your own.
 These templates are provided